-If you're an Extended subscriber, you can have your own domain name that points to your Listed blog, but it's not required.
-In addition, to receiving custom domain support, Extended subscribers also receive a free managed SSL certificate.
+If you're a subscriber, you can have your own domain name that points to your Listed blog, but it's not required.
+In addition, to receiving custom domain support, subscribers also receive a free managed SSL certificate.

 The benefits to using Listed as your blogging and showcase website is that you're given a page link based on what you want to call your site, and all the hosting is taken care of for you, too.

 When you use Listed, all you really have to worry about is sharing your works with the world in the easiest and simplest way possible.
 Leave the technical stuff to us.

 Your Listed blog supports CSS formatting, so you're welcome to change the colors, layout, even add icons to your Listed blog.

 We're people just like you and we hate seeing our favorite tools that we've come to depend on shutdown or disappear.
 This is why we've published our Longevity Statement to address this very question.

 The short answer when it comes to Listed Blogs and Standard Notes is, your data is your data, and you'll always have control and access to your data.